March 1, 1498 - Vasco de Gama landed at what is now Mozambique on his way to India.

 March 1, 1836 – Alexander B. Puryear became postmaster at Burnt Corn, Ala.

 March 1, 1836 – At the Alamo, a second cold front arrived.
 A relief column from Gonzales arrived, responding to William Barrett Travis’ pleas for help.
 The Gonzales Ranging Company safely entered the compound, increasing the garrison’s strength by at least 32.
-Finding no sign of James W. Fannin’s reinforcements, the detachment sent by Santa Anna returns.
+Finding no sign of James W. Fannin’s reinforcements, the detachment sent by Santa Anna returned.

 March 1, 1845 - U.S. President John Tyler signed the congressional resolution to annex the Republic of Texas.